Abraham J. Twerski: Personal life

-Rabbi A.J.
-Twerski retired from full-time work in 1995, and moved to Monsey, New York, where his second wife, Gail was from.
-After about ten years in Monsey, they moved to Teaneck, New Jersey.
+Rabbi Twerski retired from full-time work in 1995, and moved to Monsey, New York, the hometown of his second wife, Gail.
+After ten years in Monsey, they moved to Teaneck, New Jersey.
 Rabbi Twerski finally moved to Israel with his wife, and called for his fellow Jews to do the same.

 His brothers are Aaron Twerski, the Irwin and Jill Cohen Professor of Law at Brooklyn Law School, as well as a former Dean and Professor of tort Law at Hofstra University Law School; Rabbi Michel Twerski, the Hornosteipler Rebbe of Milwaukee; the late Shloime Twerski, the previous Hornosteipler Rebbe of Denver; and the late Mordechai Dov Ber Twerski of New York.
 Rabbi Abraham Joshua Twerski died in Jerusalem on January 31, 2021, of COVID-19 during the COVID-19 pandemic in Israel.
 He was survived by his wife Dr. Gail Twerski, three sons and one daughter, and grandchildren, great-grandchildren, and great-great-grandchildren.

-In his will he specified that he did not want there to be eulogies at his funeral, but rather instead for his children to sing the song he composed, "Hoshia es Amecha", as they led his body to his grave.
+In his will he specified that he did not want eulogies at his funeral, but rather for his children to sing the song he composed, "Hoshia es Amecha", as they led his body to his grave.